primiano/perfetto-docs/docs/quickstart/trace-analysis.md

 ## Trace-based metrics

-TraceProcessor offers also a higher-level query interface that allows to run pre-baked queries that output structured JSON/Protobuf/text in output, wihtout having to type manual SQL queries.
+TraceProcessor offers also a higher-level query interface that allows to run pre-baked queries that output structured JSON/Protobuf/text in output, without having to type manual SQL queries.

 These metrics schema live in the